Stepping Into the Unknown With Courage

 Thank You for being the One who goes before us into every season, every boardroom, every late-night worry, and every unseen tomorrow.
 We confess that fear and discouragement often feel louder than Your promises.

-Yet today, we choose to trust that You are already clearing the path ahead, already standing with us in the tension, already holding us steady when we feel unqualified or overwhelmed.
+Yet today, we choose to trust that You're already clearing the path ahead, already standing with us in the tension, already holding us steady when we feel unqualified or overwhelmed.

 Teach us to lean into Your presence, not our performance.
 Help us lead not with ego but with encouragement that points others back to You.
 Remind us that we don’t have to generate courage; we borrow it from Your faithfulness.

-As we step into the edges of our own “Canaan”, whether in life, work, or relationships, anchor our hearts in this truth: we are never alone.
-You will never leave us.
-You will never forsake us.
+As we step into the edges of our own “Canaan”, whether in life, work, or relationships, anchor our hearts in this truth: we're never alone.
+You'll never leave us.
+You'll never forsake us.

 In Jesus’ name, Amen.